NOTE: This page contains Amazon.com affiliate links that compensate the owner of this site - but they do not impact the price you pay. Learn More.

 The Vitamix 5200 has all the features you need to make your experience smooth.
 It has variable speed, which you can change at any time without stopping the blades.
 There is a high-speed pulse button to give you more precise control, and the 64-ounce jar is easy to attach and detach from the base.

 If you are still not sure, see what customers have to say.

 Blendtec Pro 800 with WildSide Jar (Quietest Blender)

-With a list price of slightly over $1,000, the Blendtec Pro is not your usual blender both in price and features.
+The Blendtec Pro is not your usual blender both in price and features.
 It stands out with its high-tech features and surprisingly low noise level.
 For instance, while the premium Vitamix 5200 has clunky buttons and an old school dial, the Blendtec uses a touch interface.

 Vegetable smoothies, which often come out stringy, are super smooth.
 Fruit smoothies, which in other blenders may feel chunky, are deliciously creamy.